simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 ## Auto postings / transaction modifiers

-Transaction modifier rules describe changes to be applied automatically to certain matched transactions.
+Transaction modifier rules, AKA auto posting rules, describe changes to be applied automatically to certain matched transactions.
 Currently just one kind of change is possible - adding extra postings, which we call "automated postings" or just "auto postings".
 These rules become active when you use the `--auto` flag.

-A transaction modifier, AKA auto posting rule, looks much like a normal transaction except the first line is an equals sign followed by a [query](manual.html#queries) that matches certain postings (mnemonic: `=` suggests matching).
+A transaction modifier rule looks much like a normal transaction except the first line is an equals sign followed by a [query](manual.html#queries) that matches certain postings (mnemonic: `=` suggests matching).
 And each "posting" is actually a posting-generating rule: